 You’re all moved into your dorm, you’ve picked your major, and your RA has provided you with lots of information for on-campus events and resources.
 Now all that’s left is to settle into your classes, make a few friends, and get to know downtown Akron as your new home.

 If you’re not sure where to begin, fret not: We’ve got a recent-ish UA graduate on our staff, and she’s here to function as your cool, new, downtown-loving big sister who is dying to share her unsolicited advice with you.
 (It’s me, the invisible author behind these guides.)
-Here’s her (my) list of tips is below.
+Her (my) list of tips is below.
 We also highly recommend trying out the Zips 50, which is a curated list of 50 things to experience in downtown Akron during your time as a Zip.

 Let’s get this one out of the way first: While Akron is by no means a big city, when you’re new here—especially if you’re from a smaller town—it might feel like one.
 If you’ve lived in Akron awhile now, this goes without saying, but the city really isn’t intimidating like it might seem on Day 1 of College Life.